tickBit/kognitoy/README.md

 Simple interactive app for 1-2 year(s) old children.

-Meant to develop cognitive skills for very young children.
+Meant to develop cognitive skills of very young children.

 The app is designed for Android.